 We know that good ideas can come from anywhere — passionate individuals, start-ups or established companies, successful non-profits or proactive local governments.
 Accelerator for America will consider projects from across sectors and industries — as long as they meet the Accelerator’s criteria and are supported by an Accelerator Advisory Council member.

 How We Are Funded

-Accelerator for America is a non-profit organization (501(c)(3) application pending) supported by organizations and individuals who want to take action to make people’s lives better.
+Accelerator for America is a non-profit organization (501(c)(3) supported by organizations and individuals who want to take action to make people’s lives better.

-Our first meeting was on November 7-8 in South Bend, Indiana.
-Hosted by Mayor Pete Buttigieg, our Advisory Council approved the Accelerator's first project: to provide education support for local governments seeking job creation through infrastructure initiatives.
+Our first meeting was in November 2017 in South Bend, Indiana.
+Hosted by Mayor Pete Buttigieg, our Advisory Council approved the Accelerator's first project: to provide support for local governments seeking job creation through infrastructure initiatives.

 Our second meeting was held in Columbia, South Carolina in February 2018.
 Hosted by Mayor Steve Benjamin, our Advisory Council approved two further projects -- we engaged Fred Yang to conduct a poll around American attitudes on the future of work, and we voted to move forward on work around the newly-established Opportunity Zones, in collaboration with New Localism Advisors.

 Our third meeting took place at the United Brotherhood of Carpenters' International Training Center in Las Vegas, Nevada on June 25-26, 2018.
 There, we engaged with entities involved in local infrastructure initiatives; were briefed on and discussed the results of our public opinion research on the future of work; and examined our proposed Opportunity Zone plans from Louisville, KY, Oklahoma City, OK, and South Bend, IN.